-What’s the most common money mistake made in the USA?
+What’s the most common money mistake made in the US?
 Dropping out of college.

-Over half of all Americans have made at least one of those mistakes, the poll suggests.
+If you’ve found yourself nodding in agreement, you’re not alone.
+More than half of all Americans have made at least one of these mistakes, the poll suggests.

 Do men and women make different money mistakes?

 Generally men and women admit to making similar money mistakes.
 Of those who identified dropping out of college as their biggest mistake, 48% were female and 52% were male.
 Letting your partner control the finances received a similar breakdown, though this time with a split of 52% women and 48% men.

 Having children was a 50/50 split for both males and females.
 And of those admitting that paying too much for a wedding was their biggest mistake, men were most likely to feel the burn with a breakdown of 55%, compared with 45% of women.

 Men proved much more susceptible to gambling than women.
 Of the 8% who identified gambling as their biggest mistake, almost two-thirds (62%) were men.
 Being caught by an online scam was common for both males (51%) and females (49%), emphasizing the need for us to get further in the know about how to keep our transactions safe.

 Take control of your finances: Tips for the future

 We offer a three practical first steps toward financial fitness.